 Praia das Azenhas do Mar, Sintra

-Azenhas do Mar—a cluster of whitewashed homes perched atop a cliff—is one of Portugal’s prettiest villages and less than an hour from Lisbon.
+Azenhas do Mar—a cluster of whitewashed homes perched atop a cliff—is one of Portugal’s prettiest villages and a popular day trip from Lisbon.

 After you’ve admired the magnificent vista from above, an equally scenic staircase will lead you to the pocket of golden sand and azure sea below the tiny village.